eccirc/marvelTechTest/README.md

   **/characters/{id}**
-- The same as above but with the description translated to a language of your choice (specified in the URL path):   **/characters/{id}/{lang}**
+- The same as above but with the description translated to a language of your choice (specified in the URL path):   **/characters/{id}/{lang}** *See [here](https://www.labnol.org/code/19899-google-translate-languages) for a list of language codes*

 ## Technologies